 Disclaimer: I have a very narrow definition of the South Shore.
 To me, it’s exclusively towns that border the ocean from Duxbury to Quincy, so that means Duxbury, Marshfield, Scituate, Cohasset, Hull, Hingham, Weymouth and Quincy.
 Sorry, Hanover.

-The absolute best sushi, hands down, outside of Boston.
-At this casual spot in downtown Cohasset, I’m partial to the Louisiana Roll, the gyozas and the enormous sashimi portions.
+At this casual spot in downtown Cohasset, I’m partial to the Louisiana Roll, the gyoza and the enormous sashimi portions.
 The burger is next level too.
+A few people (my parents) have been known to shit on the service, but if you go in knowing what to expect (passable service by clueless high school kids), then there’s really nothing to complain about.

 The only place you can get a full dinner in Hingham with a bottle of wine for under $100.
 Never change, Tosca Caffe.
 I like the seasonal salads and pizzas, and the bolognese is superior to any other bolognese out there.